 Internal Audit prepares and presents an Annual Internal Audit Plan which is reviewed and approved by the Audit Committee.
-In 2015, Internal Audit met with the Audit Committee in the months of March, April, July and October, to present the results and evolution of its work.
+In 2017, Internal Audit met with the Audit Committee in the months of February, March, April, July, September, October, November and December to present the results and evolution of its work.
 At these meetings, Internal Audit reported the weaknesses identified in the design of the internal control model, proposed the corresponding action plans and the dates of implementation of these plans.
 In turn, Internal Audit supervises the correct implementation of corrective actions.

-In the months of May, October and December 2015, the Audit Commit, through the Internal Audit Function, has supervised the correct review of the effectiveness of the controls conducted by Financial Management.
-A small number of weaknesses was been detected, in May only, in relation to which it has been concluded that they do not have a significant impact on the financial information.
+In the months of May, June, October and December 2017, the Audit Committee, through the Internal Audit Function, has supervised the correct review of the effectiveness of the controls conducted by Financial Management.
+A small number of weaknesses were detected, in May only, for which group management has set up the necessary provisions.
 The weaknesses detected are reported to the heads of the Divisions and the corresponding action plans are designed, with a follow-up of their implementation.